 Important Info

-In addition to participating in SCBE and CIRGE activities, fellows will have access to a full range of courses at Stanford University, which includes genetics, social science, humanities and law courses.
+In addition to participating in SCBE and CIRGE activities, fellows will have access to a full range of courses at Stanford University, which includes genetics, bioethics, social science, humanities and law courses.
 It is expected that the fellow may need formal coursework in genetics, ethics, or ELSI research methods.
 Mentors will assist the fellow in formulating an individualized curriculum and career strategies.
 All trainees will be expected to present their research in scholarly venues.
 Fellowship support includes a stipend, tuition, and health insurance.
 Funds will be provided by the fellowship for each fellow to travel to one meeting per year.

 Stanford University School of Medicine deeply appreciates the value of a diverse, equitable, and inclusive community, and defines diversity broadly to include (among other things) diversity of genders, races and ethnicities, cultures, physical and learning differences, sexual orientations and identities, veteran status, and work and life experiences.
 The School of Medicine is committed to increasing representation of women and members of groups underrepresented in research, and we particularly encourage applications from such candidates.
 These include Blacks or African Americans, Hispanics or Latinos, American Indians or Alaska Natives, Native Hawaiians and other Pacific Islanders, individuals with disabilities, and individuals from disadvantaged backgrounds, including from low-income families and rural or inner-city educational environments.